Sheraton barometer on a door bar

 Exclusive design from England combined with the highest quality materials creates the Comitti manufactory.

-A sip of wonderful history
+A sip of magnificent history

 Original Comitti barometers and clocks from those early days are now sought-after and valuable antiques.
-Interestingly, some Comitti styles created in the late 19th century are still produced, using many of the same techniques and attracting the same wonder as always.
-Such heritage allows the company to offer bespoke maintenance and restoration services for all antique clocks and barometers.
+Interestingly, some styles created by Comitti at the end of the 19th century are still produced today, using many of the same techniques and attracting the same wonder as always.
+This heritage allows the company to offer custom maintenance and restoration services for all antique clocks and barometers.
 It was the architecture of the 18th and 19th centuries that inspired the greatest English furniture designers, Thomas Sheraton, George Hepplewhite, and Thomas Chippendale.
-Clockmakers were influenced by the fashion for the highest quality cabinetry created by these craftsmen.
+The fashion for the highest quality cabinetry created by these craftsmen influenced watchmakers as well.

-Products made using marquetry
+Products made using inlay techniques

-What does the invention of navigation have to do with Comitti clocks?
+What does navigation invention have to do with Comitti clocks?

 Attributes / Details